-David Marr analyzed information processing into three levels: computational (what a system does), algorithmic (how it does it), and physical (how it is implemented) [Marr, 1982].
-I have never liked these terms, preferring 'functional', 'computational', and 'implementational', respectively: Certainly, when one is doing mathematical computation (the kind that Turing was concerned with in [Turing, 1936], one begins with a mathematical function (i.e., a certain set of ordered pairs), asks for an algorithm to compute it, and then seeks an implementation of it, possibly in a physical system such as a computer or the brain (or perhaps even [Searle, 1982]'s beer cans and levers powered by windmills), but not necessarily (e.g., the functionality of an abstract data type such as a stack can be abstractly implemented using a list.29
+[Marr, 1982] analyzed information processing into three levels: computational (what a system does), algorithmic (how it does it), and physical (how it is implemented).
+I have never liked these terms, preferring 'functional', 'computational', and 'implementational', respectively: Certainly, when one is doing mathematical computation (the kind that [Turing, 1936] was concerned with), one begins with a mathematical function (i.e., a certain set of ordered pairs), asks for an algorithm to compute it, and then seeks an implementation of it, possibly in a physical system such as a computer or the brain (or perhaps even [Searle, 1982]'s beer cans and levers powered by windmills), but not necessarily (e.g., the functionality of an abstract data type such as a stack can be abstractly implemented using a list).27 concern[s] the presumed goal or purpose of a mapping,29 that is, the specification of the 'task' that a particular computation 'solved.'
+Algorithmic level questions involve specifying how this mapping was achieved computationally, that is, the formal procedure that transforms an input representation into an output representation.